Declaration of Compliance

-The Management Board (Vorstand) and Supervisory Board (Aufsichtsrat) of CENTROTEC Sustainable AG declare that the recommendations of the "Government Commission on the German Corporate Governance Code" in the version dated May 15, 2012 and subsequently in the version dated May 13, 2013 have been complied with since the last Declaration of Conformity (Entsprechenserklärung) of December 2012 and will be complied with in the future, with the following reservations.
+The Management Board (Vorstand) and Supervisory Board (Aufsichtsrat) of CENTROTEC Sustainable AG declare that the recommendations of the "Government Commission on the German Corporate Governance Code" in the version dated May 13, 2013 have been complied with since the last Declaration of Conformity (Entsprechenserklärung) of December 2013 and will be complied with in the future, with the following reservations.

 1) Section 4.2.3 of the Code recommends that the remuneration of the Management Board (Vorstand) should comprise a variable as well as a fixed component.
 The variable component is, among other things, intended to be performance-related, have a basis for assessment of several years and possess a risk character.
 The Code quotes stock options schemes as an example.
 CENTROTEC Sustainable AG has been operating a stock options scheme, applicable not only to Management Board Members but also to executive staff and other employees, since 1999.
 We believe that the scheme reflects the spirit of the Code, but we draw attention to two aspects which might be interpreted as a departure from it.

 The Code recommends reference to comparative parameters.
 The stock options scheme envisages a performance target based on the absolute increase in the share price.
 This form was chosen in order to provide an incentive for success in absolute rather than relative terms.
 The variable remuneration has to be capped.
 In the case of the options, this is realised through allowing their exercise only within a limited time frame (at the latest seven years after issuance).
 Options received as a result of the attainment of targets are not retrospectively withdrawn by the company, nor the parameters governing them altered.
 In addition to the aforementioned share price target, the exercising of the options is moreover linked to further internal performance targets in order to preserve a demanding but equitable form of variable remuneration.